numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

     sentences should probably be turned around a bit.
 Also, "parametrized problem :math:`f_{\theta}(\mathbf{x})`" should probably be "problem :math:`p = (n, f_{\theta}, \theta)`".

- ..
-Tea: Should we mention the bi-objective case here?
-We need to do it somewhere, otherwise
-    it's hard to operate with the concept of indicator values.
-An idea: have *quality indicator* and *target* as independent definitions here.

- ..
-Dimo: yes, I am in favor of talking about the bi-objective case already here

 *instance*
  Our test functions are parametrized such that different *instances* of the same function are available.
 Different instances can vary by having different shifted optima, can use different rotations that are applied to the variables, ...
 The notion of instance is introduced to generate repetition while avoiding possible exploitation of an artificial function property (like location of the optimum in zero).

- ..
-Tea: I wouldn't use "random" in the sentence above, as choosing the instance exactly
-    defines the rotation.
- ..
-Dimo: I added "(pseudo-)" to make it more clear.
-Is it?

  We often **interpret different runs performed on different instances** of the same parametrized function in a given dimension as **independent repetitions** of the optimization algorithm on the same function.
 Put differently, the runs performed on :math:`K` different instances, :math:`f_{\theta_1}, \ldots,f_{\theta_K}`, of a parametrized problem :math:`f_\theta`, are assumed to be independent and identically distributed.

  ..
 Anne: maybe we should insist more on this dual view of randomizing the problem class via problem isntance - choosing uniformly over set of parameters.